acrosman/openwrt-status-message/README.md

 Sends a status message to a pre-defined https endpoint.

+_Warning: Most of this is AI generated code for an experiment on the state of the field.
+See [this blog post](https://spinningcode.org/2025/03/experiments-with-ai-coding/) for more details._

+While I do run a version of this code for my own purposes, it is not something I would consider production worthy or ready.

 ## Setup

 This isn't what I'd call a polished project, at least not yet.
 So there is some work to do to get everything working.